AISD Learn 'N Playday Preschool

 Learn 'N Playday began serving the children from the Allen community in 1987 as part AISD Community Services.
 The program is open to children who are 3 or 4 years old by September 1 and reside in the Allen school district.
-We offer 2, 3 and 5 day programs as follows:
+We offer a tuition based program for 2, 3 and 5 days as follows:

 Our curriculum at Learn 'N Playday encompasses all aspects of a child's development.
 The best way to teach children is to build on play and their natural learning styles.
 Play is a child's work!
 Teaching through play allows a child to be curious, enthusiastic, and interested in what is being taught each day.
 Our teachers use thematic teaching as a means to teach your child something new and exciting each week.
 Classroom activities are then focused around this theme, which makes learning fun, enjoyable, and concepts easier to understand.